KaulitzGuimaraes/DockerCourse/README.md

 ### Exercise 1
 #### A)
 ```
-Test docker creating an instance of  hello-word image (not detached)
+Test docker creating an instance of  hello-world image (not detached)
 delete container
 ```
 #### B)
 ```
-Test docker creating an instance of  hello-word image ( detached)
+Test docker creating an instance of  hello-world image ( detached)
 delete container
 ```